medgarcy/SQL_beginner/README.md

 ## _Continuing to JOIN and make change in data_

-Resume: Today you will see how to change data based on DML language
+Resume: Today you will see how to change data based on DML language.

 ## Contents